easyt0re/piecewiseLinearModel/README.md

 # piecewiseLinearModel
 This is a log for the development of the piece-wise linear model of our system
+# 20190710
+## section 3: change to desired states, augment, and design controller
+surprisingly, this was done quite easily. the code was mostly from *linScript.m*. at this point, everything saved was still 27 (or 27x1) instead of 3x3x3.
+I later realized that this was only the continuous time part. so this file was still unfinished. another thing I realized was that it's harder to debug `parfor`. whatever was wrong, the flag was always at the `parfor` line though the error was the real error. saved the designed controllers as *lqrGainwI_3x3x3.mat* b/c in the end, *genMultiOPs.m* should be run offline and the controllers should be loaded for real-time usage.

+## the start of all controllers in one file
+saved *controlDemoLMwIAW1D.slx* as *disturbTest.slx* and successfully wrapped the controller part into a variant subsystem. now, controller (MIMO/SISO, later continuous/discrete maybe) could be specified with a flag `CTRLTYPE`. tested with MIMO continuous time and it's working. need to do the same for the rest. the result of each run could be saved in a `SimulationOutput` structure for plots later.

+many more things could be done but I should follow one through. the rest could be copy-and-paste then.
+- [ ] copy paste all kinds of controller here (no rush, multiple OP first)

+- [ ] maybe "disturb" and "position" could also be in one file

+- [ ] maybe continuous and discrete controller should only have differences in values but the structures the same, meaning switching scripts for calculation instead of switching controller subsystems.

+- [ ] maybe rewrite how things are loaded and saved, including plotting scripts. eventually, all the "exe" scripts would be rewritten.

+- [ ] think about how to do the simulation for multiple OPs

 # 20190709
 ## speed things up with parallel stuff
 for *genMultiOPs.m*, the outer for-loop for OPs could be [`parfor`](https://se.mathworks.com/help/parallel-computing/parfor.html). there's also [`parsim`](https://se.mathworks.com/help/simulink/ug/example-of-parallel-simulations-workflow.html) to run simulation in parallel. check the [function page](https://se.mathworks.com/help/simulink/slref/parsim.html) for more info. these could be used in other processes as well, like *lqrSweep.m*.